Anxiety & Depression

 Physical: low energy; low immune system; headaches; sore muscles; gut problems; sleep problems; change in appetite

-Effective treatment is available for Anxiety and Depression through Counselling and a brief overview of therapies used is provided here.
+Effective treatment is available for Anxiety and Depression through Counselling.

 Each counselling session is 50-60 minutes.
 Book an appointment here